Red Book Credit Services

 Produce Industry Insider Market Update

-The U.S. Department of Agriculture was reporting the following prices on sweet corn from South Florida:
+The U.S. Department of Agriculture was reporting the following prices on cucumbers from South Florida:

 The Shipping Scene

 Florida cucumbers have begun shipping, and quality should be decent after the effects of some winds and cold weather work themselves out.

 Florida's east coast shippers already are into good volume, and west coast shippers in the Immokalee area are coming into volume this week, said Rick Stauffer, vice president at Seminole Produce Distributing Co.
 Inc. in Sanford.

 Quality is "real good" with nice, dark color, but there are a few more select-grade cucumbers than usual because of some wind scarring, he said.